lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     include some water molecules in the system on a simple cubic lattice.
 Not adding a molecule before starting the GCMC steps usually lead to failure.
 Note that here, most water molecules are overlapping with the silica.
-THose overlapping water molecules will be deleted before starting the simulation.
+These overlapping water molecules will be deleted before starting the simulation.

-    Then, add the following settings of the simulation:
+    Then, add the following settings:

 ..  code-block:: lammps
     :caption: *to be copied in Addingwater/input.lammps*